tomasherceg/dotvvm-docs/Pages/how-to-start-upgrade-from-1-0.md

 });
 ```

+You will need to import the `Microsoft.Extensions.DependencyInjection` namespace to do so.

 Also, you can only register services in the `UseDotVVM` method by passing a method to the `options` parameter.

 If you try to add services in the `IServiceProvider` later, it may fail because the object denies changes to its configuration after the first service is resolved.